goc9000/nuri/README.md

 instead of slinging JSON around in the command line.
 Some help is provided so that you can correct your work if you accidentally break the JSON syntax or Unit rejects the changes.

-You can also use `nuri edit <path>` to focus on just one section of the configuration.
+Similarly, you can also use `nuri edit <path>` to focus on just one section of the configuration.

 Only the objects under the `config/` API can be edited using this command.
 Managing certificates is not implemented yet.